healthy-chicken-saladeers/rag_detective/README.md

 ## *NEW* FastAPI Service Summary

-This repository hosts a Dockerized FastAPI service designed for deployment on Google Cloud Platform's Vertex AI.
+This section hosts a Dockerized FastAPI service designed for deployment on Google Cloud Platform's Vertex AI.
 It features a range of files facilitating Docker containerization and FastAPI application management.

 ## Key Components